Troubleshooting Guide

 - desktop hub

-- iPhone companion
+- mobile companion

 - remote route